Dark Energy Survey Year 6 Results: Clustering-redshifts and importance sampling of Self-Organised-Maps $n(z)$ realizations for $3\times2$pt samples: Methodology

 We use similar conventions to \citet{Y3_DES_Krause} for the two-point statistics.
 One change relative to previous clustering redshifts works \citep[e.g.][]{Gatti_Giulia_DESY3,Euclid_dassignies} is that the unknowns' distributions $n_\rmu(z)$ are expressed as sums over a set of basis functions $K_j(z)$ rather than assuming top-hat bins (\textit{cf.} Eq. \ref{eq:kernels}), which allows for the inclusion of additional clustering effects.
 It also improves numerical evaluations of the different WZ elements (in particular the likelihood).
 The underlying model for the density $\rho_x\propto\diff^3 N/\diff z\,\diff^2\theta$ at redshift $z$ along line of sight $\theta$ for members of a galaxy selection $x$ is

-where $\delta_{\rm m}$ is the overdensity of mass at the location $(z,\theta);$ $B_x$ is some biasing function for the galaxies in $x,$ which could depend on redshift; $\mu(z,\theta)$ is the gravitational lensing magnification imposed by the foreground line of sight to $z,\theta;$ and $\alpha_x$ is the magnification coefficient for the galaxies in $x.$ Any correlations between $\delta_{\rm m}(z,\theta)$ and $\mu(z,\theta)$ are weak enough to ignore \citep{magnification_DESY3,y6-magnification}. \paragraph{Integrated angular clustering correlation:} Let $x$ and $y$ refer to two galaxy samples, with $x=y$ as a possibility.
-We choose a weighting function $W(\theta)$ to convert the angular cross-clustering $w_{xy}(\theta)$ of the two samples to a scalar value $w_{xy},$ which can be written as
+where $\delta_{\rm m}$ is the overdensity of mass at the location $(z,\theta);$ $B_x$ is some biasing function for the galaxies in $x,$ which could depend on redshift; $\mu(z,\theta)$ is the gravitational lensing magnification imposed by the foreground line of sight to $z,\theta;$ and $\alpha_x$ is the magnification coefficient for the galaxies in $x.$ Any correlations between $\delta_{\rm m}(z,\theta)$ and $\mu(z,\theta)$ are weak enough to ignore \citep{magnification_DESY3,y6-magnification}. \paragraph{Integrated angular clustering correlation:} Let $x$ and $y$ refer to two galaxy samples, with $x=y$ referring to the autocorrelation.
+We choose a weighting function\footnote{In this work we use a power law $W(\theta)=\theta^{-1}/\int \diff \theta\, \theta^{-1}$ \citep{Euclid_dassignies}} $W(\theta)$ to convert the angular cross-clustering $w_{xy}(\theta)$ of the two samples to a scalar value $w_{xy},$ which can be written as

-where $C^{xy}_{\rm gg}(\ell)$ is the cross-power power spectrum between the projected intrinsic (unlensed) densities of $x$ and $y$, $\mathcal{L}_\ell$ is the Legendre polynomial of order $\ell$, and $w_{xy}^{\mu}$ is the contribution from lensing magnification (which we derive below).
+where $C^{xy}_{\rm gg}(\ell)$ is the angular cross-power power spectrum between the projected intrinsic (unlensed) densities of $x$ and $y$, $\mathcal{L}_\ell$ is the Legendre polynomial of order $\ell$, $w_{xy}^{\mu}$ is the contribution from lensing magnification (which we derive below).
 The angular clustering power spectrum can be expressed as